 Accepted applicants will be notified by Friday, December 9, and we will provide additional information and ask for a confirmation of attendance.
 You will have 3 calendar days to respond, i.e., by Monday, December 12.
 After that time, open slots will be offered to waitlisted applicants.

-Please keep in mind that Sunday, December 18, is the deadline for reserving a hotel room at the special group rate at the Courtyard Marriott Dupont Circle.
+Reserve your a hotel room as soon as possible so you can get the special group rate at the Courtyard Marriott Dupont Circle.

 Why do I need to apply for the course rather than just register?